-The Complainant asserts that the disputed domain name <boursoramaaccès.com> (<xn--boursoramaaccs-7jb.com>) is confusingly similar to its trademark BOURSORAMA and its domain names.
-The Complainant asserts that the addition of the French generic term "Accès" ("Access') is not sufficient to escape the finding that the disputed domain name is confusingly similar to the trademark BOURSORAMA.
-Moreover, the Complainant contends that the addition of the suffix ".COM" does not change the overall impression of the designation as being connected to the trademark BOURSORAMA.
+The Complainant asserts that the disputed domain name <boursobank-banque.com> is confusingly similar to its trademark BOURSO and its domain names.
+The Complainant asserts that the addition of the French generic terms "bank" and "banque" is not sufficient to escape the finding that the disputed domain name is confusingly similar to the trademark BOURSO.
+Moreover, the Complainant contends that the addition of the suffix ".COM" does not change the overall impression of the designation as being connected to the trademark BOURSO.

 Per the Complaint, the Respondent is not known of the Complainant.
 The Complainant contends that Respondent is not affiliated with nor authorized by the Complainant in any way and that Respondent has no rights or legitimate interests in respect of the disputed domain name.
 The Complainant does not carry out any activity for, nor has any business with the Respondent.
-Furthermore, the disputed domain name resolves to a copy of the Complainant's website, using the disputed domain name in order to pass off as Complainant.
-Impersonating a complainant in a confusingly similar domain name's resolving webpage is neither a bona fide offering of goods or services, nor a legitimate non-commercial or fair use under Policy.
+Furthermore, the disputed domain name resolves to a parking page of pay-per-click commercial links, which is neither a bona fide offering of goods or services, nor a legitimate non-commercial or fair use under Policy.

-As regards the bad faith of the Respondent, the disputed domain name includes the well-known and distinctive trademark BOURSORAMA.
+As regards the bad faith of the Respondent, the disputed domain name includes the well-known and distinctive trademark BOURSO.
 It is reasonable to infer that the Respondent has registered the domain name with full knowledge of the Complainant's trademark.
+The use of the generic terms "bank" and "banque" in the domain name cannot have been accidental at they refer to the new corporate name of the Complainant, Boursobank.